Skip to Content

-Murphy beds are also a great full-time bed option for smaller RVs (Class B, Class B+, Class C, and smaller towables) as a way to provide comfortable sleeping while freeing up usable space during the day.
-A bed that you can tuck up into the wall will make a smaller RV seem larger due to the additional space provided when the bed isn’t in use.
+Murphy beds are also a great full-time bed option for smaller RVs (Class B, Class B+, Class C, and smaller towables), providing comfortable sleeping while freeing up usable space during the day.
+A bed that you can tuck into the wall will make a smaller RV seem larger, providing additional space when the bed isn’t in use.

 But are Murphy beds a good option?
 Are they comfortable?
 Are they too small?
 How do they work?